 QSAS Featured in ABC News

-Experts in Statutory Trustees
+Experts in Statutory Trustee Appointments

-QSAS director Andrew Weatherley provides expert commentary on statutory trustee appointments following federal court order in Rockhampton
+QSAS Director, Andrew Weatherley, provides expert commentary on statutory trustee appointments following federal court order in Rockhampton

 What Is a Statutory Trustee?

-• the property is subject to legal orders or enforcement actions;
+the property is subject to legal orders or enforcement actions;

-• co-owners cannot agree on what to do with the property; or
+co-owners cannot agree on what to do with the property; or

-• outstanding compliance or safety issues pose ongoing risks to the community.
+outstanding compliance or safety issues pose ongoing risks to the community.

-He went on to explain that trustees appointed under a statutory trust must adhere strictly to the terms of the court order, including directions on sale method (such as auction or expression of interest) and distribution of sale proceeds.
+“Appointing a statutory trustee is generally a last resort,” said Mr Weatherley in the interview.
+He went on to explain that trustees must adhere to the terms of the court order, including any possible directions on sale method (such as auction or expression of interest) and distribution of sale proceeds.

 Case Context: Rockhampton Plaza Hotel